-The impairment test for goodwill requires judgment related to the identification of reporting units, the assignment of assets and liabilities including goodwill to reporting units, and the determination of fair value of the reporting units.
 To determine the fair value of our reporting units, we generally use a present value technique (discounted cash flows) corroborated by market multiples when available and as appropriate.
 The discounted cash flow analyses are sensitive to our estimated projected future cash flows as well as the discount rates used to calculate their present value.
 Our future cash flows are based on internal forecasts for each reporting unit, which consider projected inflation and other economic indicators, as well as industry growth projections.
 Discount rates are determined based on the inherent risks of the underlying operations.
+Significant judgments and assumptions in the discounted cash flow model used to determine fair value relate to future revenues and certain operating expenses, terminal growth rates and discount rates.
 We believe our estimates are consistent with how a marketplace participant would value our businesses.
+Changes to these assumptions and shifts in market trends or macroeconomic events could impact test results in the future, and we could be required to record additional impairment charges.